 If finances are still foreign to you at this age, start keeping track of your debts.
 You don’t have to be a math genius to figure out what you can cut and which accounts you should prioritize.
 If you’re feeling overwhelmed by your debt, reducing it into one payment may be beneficial.
 That payment could even have a lower average interest rate than what you’re currently paying.
 This step can also help to shorten and organize your list.
 Once you have a general idea of where each rupee is going, you can make the changes and manage it better.

 In this age of rising inflation and stagnant wages, you will most likely find it difficult to save and invest after paying for basic survival necessities such as food, clothing, and shelter.
 This adversity is because generations conditioning children to aspire only to be employees.
 Elders taught an entire generation to work hard and get a stable job with good benefits.
 If you feel wiser than your job title, you most likely are.
 Begin thinking about ways to acquire knowledge that will inspire you to create something of societal value as you reach 30.
 For instance, if necessary, you may look into side jobs or part-time opportunities to add to your earnings.

-Plan Your Retirement Too
+Plan Your Retirement Too for money management